meta-mdnoor-alam/get2016/README.md

 Assignment 2:
 Write a program to allot rooms in guest house. rooms can be identified by their room number and allotment is based age of Guest.
 (Use Hash Table techniques for allocation)
 	Given : There are N numbers of rooms and K is the count of guests, where N is a prime number and N > K

+# Note :
+1. Assignment1 flow of program starts from PrintJobHandler.java

+2. Assignment2 flow of program starts from GuestRoomAllotment.java